plmrlnsnts/commentator/readme.md

 You're supposed to be using a third-party comment system not this.

-But if you really need to, this package lets you add a comment section to your pages.
+But if you really need to, this package lets you add a comments to your models.

 ## Install